SIBarcodeNetwork/ReadtheDocsMaster/Docs/sequence_qc.rst

 * Once you have made your selections, click "Search" button in the "BLAST" window.
 * The search progress appears in the Document Window.
 If this is too slow, or you want to exit the search for whatever reason, click on the "Stop" button in the top left of the Document Window.
 * Once complete, the results are saved in a subfolder (folder name ends with "- nr Megablast") within the folder containing your query sequence(s).
 If you did a batch search, there will be further subfolders containing BLAST results for each of the sequences you entered into the BLAST search.
 * In the results folder the BLAST results are displayed in the "Hit Table" tab.
-Various information is included e.g. Hit Accession number, Query coverage, % Pairwise Identity, etc. You can chose what is displayed by clicking on the manage columns icon found in the upper right of the table.
+Various information is included e.g. Hit Accession number, Query coverage, % Pairwise Identity, etc. You can choose what is displayed by clicking on the manage columns icon found in the upper right of the table.
 Further information is found in the other tabs of the folder (Query Centric View, Annotations, Distances, Info).

 .. figure:: /images/BLAST_hit_table.png
   :align: center